 How successful was Frome’s move to online programmes

-Frome Town F.C. faced the difficult decision of making the programmes digital this season.
-SF Sports owner Scott Fitzgibbon talked in Frome’s programme, about the decision in response to some a few tricky questions from the fans.
+At the start of the season Frome Town F.C. faced the difficult decision of making the programmes digital.
+SF Sports owner Scott Fitzgibbon talked in Frome’s programme, about the how tough the decision was and we put to him some tricky questions from the fans.

 Is the digital programme all about saving money?